Arnold School: History

 Arnold School was founded by Frank Truswell Pennington on 4 May 1896.
 Known initially as South Shore Collegiate School, the school moved to a site in Lytham Road when Pennington took over and gradually expanded the buildings of an earlier Victorian Public School.
 He then adopted the former school's name of Arnold House School, named after Dr Thomas Arnold, Headmaster of Rugby School.
 The name was later shortened to Arnold School.
 The school was founded on Christian principles and a tradition of service.
 Following Pennington's death, the school enlarged as a Direct Grant boys' grammar school, flanked by a sister Arnold High School for Girls.
 The abolition of the Direct Grant system placed Arnold School back into independence, and in 1938 the school was then given to the Old Boys, who elected a Governing Council.
-The step towards co-education was taken during the leadership of Cameron Cochrane in 1973 -1978.
+Arnold High School for Girls became a separate institution and continued as a local authority maintained grammar school.
+The step towards co-education was taken during the leadership of Cameron Cochrane in 1973–1978.
 Richard Rhodes, then deputy head, afterwards became the Headmaster, before leaving and becoming headteacher at Rossall School.
 Arnold merged with King Edward VII and Queen Mary School (KEQMS) in September 2012, forming ArnoldKEQMS which operated on the sites of both original schools until September 2013 when it became wholly based in Lytham St Annes.